oblivia-simplex/Narrativity/2_nester1.md

 meet by chance, people who actually saw Queen in concert.

 Adding insult to injury, these people usually have seen them, like, four, five times.
-I\'ll corner them, say, at a barbeque, ask him---it\'s always a guy---a battery of questions.
+I'll corner them, say, at a barbeque, ask him---it's always a guy---a battery of questions.

-\'What songs do you remember,\' or, \'What was Freddie wearing\" might be lead-offs.
+'What songs do you remember,\' or, \'What was Freddie wearing\" might be lead-offs.
 I move on to set lists, how they sounded.
 Inevitably, these people tire of my inquiries, and run back to their wives.